quicwg/base-drafts/draft-ietf-quic-http.md

 the prioritization the client had attempted to express.

 In HTTP/3, a number of placeholders are explicitly permitted by the server using the `SETTINGS_NUM_PLACEHOLDERS` setting.
-Because the server commits to maintain these IDs in the tree, clients can use them with confidence that the server will not have discarded the state.
+Because the server commits to maintaining these IDs in the tree, clients can use them with confidence that the server will not have discarded the state.
 Clients MUST NOT send the `SETTINGS_NUM_PLACEHOLDERS` setting; receipt of this setting by a server MUST be treated as a connection error of type `HTTP_WRONG_SETTING_DIRECTION`.